Complete analysis of a realistic fiber-based quantum repeater scheme: Estimation of experimental parameter values

 Each inner node requires the following number of qubits

 where $1 + 2P_L$ represents how many EPR pairs we need to store to perform purification, and $\lceil t_{rt}/t_{HEG} \rceil$ is how many trials can be performed in the round-trip time, rounded up to make sure that we can always multiplex.
 Finally, we multiply by $2$ since each inner node is involved in two links.
 The end nodes only require half this number, plus some additional qubits to store the EPR pairs from previous sessions if $P_E \neq 0$.
-Depending on $L_0$ and $P_L$, inner nodes require between $6$ ($L_0 = 11$ km $P_L = 0$) and $32$ ($L_0 = 100$ km $P_L = 1$) qubits, which should be achievable in randomly doped crystals \cite{Kinos2022a}.
+To achieve the results presented in this work, inner nodes require between $6$ ($L_0 = 11$ km $P_L = 0$) and $32$ ($L_0 = 100$ km $P_L = 1$) qubits, which should be achievable in randomly doped crystals \cite{Kinos2022a}.

 The fiber-independent efficiency $\eta_0$ is harder to estimate since the collection efficiency can range from $10\rightarrow 80\%$ depending on the exact setup and how well the coupling between the cavity and the fiber has been optimized \cite{Hunger2010, Kinos2021}.
 This value should also include the efficiency of a fast ($\upmu$s time scale) and low-loss fiber switch.
 Since Er is already at $1.5$ $\upmu$m no wavelength conversion is needed, but for Nd the conversion efficiency could be in the order of $50\%$ \cite{Tanzilli2005, Sangouard2009}.
 State-of-the-art telecom detectors with low dark counts have an efficiency of $75\rightarrow 98\%$ \cite{Divochiy2008, Krutyanskiy2019, Chang2021}.
 All combined $\eta_0$ can range from roughly $5 \rightarrow 80\%$.
 Thus, without going into details about the specific setup used, which is deemed outside the scope of this article, all values of $\eta_0$ shown in Fig. \ref{fig:skr} might be relevant in the future.